KrmShahrour/Website/README.md

 Excel & Power BI for visualization

-Certified as an IBM Data Analysis Professional, I combine technical expertise with analytical thinking to solve real-world problems.
+Certified as an IBM Data Science Professional, I combine technical expertise with analytical thinking to solve real-world problems.